 Finally the statue was brought to its former cathedral where is still regarded with such great respect.
 However, nobody knows what happened to the Turkish wife.

 Through this legend, artists Cemre Yeşil and Alice Caracciolo make a photographic expedition to Earth — to the land of Castro in particular — through stones.
-They photographically question the relationship between stones and souls while trying to shed a light on the history of certain stones that are taken away from human sight and touch; such as the towers that Italians built by the water to protect from the Ottoman invasions (in 1537,1554,1573,1594,1620) and the poor statue that weights 7 tons titled Güzel Istanbul, 1975 (meaning Beautiful Istanbul) which ‘lived’ only for 7 days in its original location.
+They photographically question the relationship between stones and souls while trying to shed a light on the history of certain stones that are taken away from human sight and touch; such as the towers that Italians built by the water to protect from the Ottoman invasions (in 1537,1554,1573,1594,1620) and the poor statue that weighs 7 tons titled Güzel Istanbul, 1975 (meaning Beautiful Istanbul) which ‘lived’ only for 7 days in its original location.
 This beautiful statue of a naked woman was removed because the government back then thought it didn’t represent a Turkish Woman and then the statue became homeless.

 By focusing on the visual embodiment of stones, this work explores whether photography might reveal any further connections and rationales in between the elements and issues that had been subject to such a myth — such as; the sea, statue, ship, femininity, womanhood, motherhood.
 With this work, Cemre Yeşil and Alice Caracciolo try to embrace the souls within the stones through photography by asking:

 What does it mean to move a stone?

 What does it take to remove a stone?

 How come the stories change with the movement of a stone?

 Do stones take part in so-called ‘anima mundi’?